chrimerss/allenslib/docs/data_uncertainties/remote sensing.md

 __Stampoulis, D. and E. N. Anagnostou (2012).
 "Evaluation of Global Satellite Rainfall Products over Continental Europe."
 Journal of Hydrometeorology 13(2): 588-603.__

 The error statistics presented herein indicate that both orography and seasonal variability affect the efficiency of the satellite rainfall retrieval techniques.
 Specifically, both satellite techniques underestimate rainfall over higher elevations, especially during the cold season, and their performance is subject to seasonal changes.
 A significant difference between the two satellite products is that TRMM 3B42 V6 generally overestimates rainfall, while CMORPH underestimates it.
 CMORPH?s mean error is shown to be of higher magnitude than that of 3B42 V6, while in terms of random error variance, CMORPH exhibits lower (higher) values than those of 3B42 V6 in the winter (summer) months.

+# Complex Terrain

+__Mei, Y., E.N.
+Anagnostou, E.I.
+Nikolopoulos, and M. Borga, 2014: Error Analysis of Satellite Precipitation Products in Mountainous Basins.
+J. Hydrometeor., 15, 1778–1793, https://doi.org/10.1175/JHM-D-13-0194.1__

+The author proposed a new metrics (AI) that is used to quantify false detection and difference:

+$$AI=\frac{2\sqrt{I}\sqrt{R}}{IR}$$

+Further they seperates AI into three events and ploted in a radar graph.